Stan Kroenke: Colorado Mammoth and Colorado Rapids

-Kroenke continued to grow his sports empire in 2004 when he purchased the National Lacrosse League's Colorado Mammoth and Major League Soccer's Colorado Rapids from Phil Anschutz.
+Kroenke continued to grow his sports portfolio in 2004 when he purchased the National Lacrosse League's Colorado Mammoth and Major League Soccer's Colorado Rapids from Phil Anschutz.

 St. Louis Rams

 On April 13, 1995, Stan Kroenke helped Georgia Frontiere move the National Football League's Los Angeles Rams from Anaheim to St. Louis by purchasing a 30% share of the team.

-In 2010, Kroenke exercised his right of first refusal to purchase the remaining interest in the Rams from the estate of late owner Georgia Frontiere.
+In 2010, two years after Frontiere's death, Kroenke exercised his right of first refusal to purchase the remaining interest in the Rams from her estate.
 On August 25, 2010, he became full owner of the Rams by unanimous consent of the NFL.
 To gain approval from NFL owners, Kroenke agreed to turn over control of the Denver Nuggets and Colorado Avalanche to his son, Josh, by the end of 2010, and he had to give up his majority stake in both teams in December 2014.
 The NFL does not allow its owners to hold majority control of major league teams in other NFL markets.
 On October 7, 2015, the NFL approved transfer of his ownership stake of the Avalanche and Nuggets to his wife, Ann Walton Kroenke.

-Stadium issues
+Stadium lease issues

 In April 2010, as he was trying to gain full ownership of the team, and knowing of an escape clause in the Rams lease at the Edward Jones Dome, Stan Kroenke said: "I'm going to attempt to do everything that I can to keep the Rams in St. Louis."

-In February 2013, the Rams and the City of St. Louis went to arbitration over a clause in the Rams' lease that stated the Rams current stadium must be in the top tier of NFL stadiums.
-The arbitrators agreed with the Rams, giving the Rams the ability to break their original lease and assume a year-to-year lease agreement.
+In February 2013, the Rams and the City of St. Louis went to arbitration over a clause in the Rams' lease that stated that their stadium must be among the NFL's best.
+The arbitrators agreed with the Rams, enabling the team to break their original lease and assume a year-to-year lease agreement.

-Saying that he was willing to work with Missouri officials and to give the governor a "complete understanding" of the stadium situation, on November 30, 2015, Stan Kroenke met with Missouri Governor Jay Nixon at Rams Park in Earth City, Missouri.
+In 2015, Kroenke said that he was willing to work with Missouri officials and to give them a "complete understanding" of the stadium situation.
+On November 30, 2015, he met with Missouri Governor Jay Nixon at Rams Park in Earth City, Missouri.